4d/docs/website/translated_docs/pt/REST/{dataClass}.md

 ## {dataClass}/{method}

-Returns an object or a collection based on a project method
+Returns an entity selection or a collection based on a dataclass method

 ### Description

-Project methods must be applied to either a dataclass or an entity selection, and must return either an object or a collection.
+Dataclass methods must be applied to either a dataclass or an entity selection, and must return either an entity selection or a collection.
+When returning a collection, however, you cannot define which attributes are returned.

 `POST  /rest/Employee/getHighSalaries`

+If you do not have the permissions to execute the method, you will receive the following error:

+    {
+        "__ERROR": [
+            {
+                "message": "No permission to execute method getHighSalaries in dataClass Employee", "componentSignature": "dbmg",
+                "errCode": 1561
+            }
+        ]
+    }

 ### 4D Configuration